 When civilian employees enter military active duty, they cannot make any contributions to their civilian TSP accounts while on leave without pay or separated from the civilian position.
 Nor will the employing agency contribute matching funds available for employees under the Federal Employees Retirement System.

-If you have a TSP loan, the Service Office must be notified of your LWOP status in order to prevent a possible taxable distribution of the unpaid loan balance.
+If you have a TSP loan, the TSP Service Office must be notified of your LWOP status in order to prevent a possible taxable distribution of the unpaid loan balance.

 As an active duty service member, you can contribute to a separate military TSP account.
 These accounts must be opened through the military services.
 If you have both a civilian federal employee TSP account and a uniformed services TSP account, they will be treated separately for most purposes.
 This means, for example, that if you want to move your money among investment funds, you must submit two interfund transfer requests, one for each account.
-However, the accounts will be combined for the Internal Revenue Code’s elective deferral limit on contributions (in 2014 this was $17,500) and in determining the amount you are eligible to borrow from the TSP.
+However, the accounts will be combined for the Internal Revenue Code’s elective deferral limit on contributions (in 202, $19,500) and in determining the amount you are eligible to borrow from the TSP.